keyestudio/KS5007-KS5008-Keyestudio-ESP32-24-in-1-Sensor-Kit/docs/Python/Python.md

 Disconnect the USB cable and connect it, you can see the effect of the LED flashing continuously in the circuit on a cycle.
 ![Img](./media/img-20231010102236.png)

-# Python Project

-## Single Sensor/Experiment Projects：
+## 2. Single Sensor/Experiment Projects：

 When we get the kit, we can see that there are 24 sensors/modules in the kit, which contain the corresponding ESP32 mainboard, ESP32 Expansion Board and wirings.
 Here, we will connect the 24 sensors individually to the ESP32 mainboard and the ESP32 Expansion Board using a wiring.
 Then run the corresponding test code to test the function of each sensor separately.
 Our next lesson is to study the principles of individual modules/sensors from simple to complex as well as some extended applications of sensors to consolidate and deepen our understanding of the kits.